bmguillo/WatsonAssistant_SearchSkill/README.md

 # Using Watson Assistant to perform Long Tail Search in Watson Discovery

 In Watson Assistant Plus/Premium, there are two skills.
 A dialog skill and a search skill(beta).
 The dialog skill is what was previously known as short tail search.
 The search skill now provides a means of performing a long tail search using Watson Discovery integration.
+More reasons for implementing long tail search in Watson Assistant can be found in this blog: https://medium.com/ibm-watson/adding-search-to-watson-assistant-99e4e81839e5

 - Short tail: Explicit responses that you provide to the most frequently asked questions (within the dialog skill).<br>